GerHobbelt/owemdjee/README.md

 - ~~**spdlog** [🌐](https://github.com/gabime/spdlog)~~

-  - **removed**; reason: we've decided on using `glog` as the logging library for everything. `spdlog` has some nice features but in the end it was easy of cross-platform compilation and installed base that won out here...
+  - **removed**; reason: we've decided on using `glog` as the logging library for everything. `spdlog` has some nice features but in the end it was ease of cross-platform compilation and installed base that won out here...

 - ~~**zlog** [🌐](https://github.com/HardySimpson/zlog)~~

-  - **removed**; `zlog` has a nice overall design but is too 'Unix-is-the-world' in its coding: in the end it was easy of cross-platform compilation of `glog` that won the day and I'm okay with layering on top of that one to get the zlog category and other channel features, once I really need them.
+  - **removed**; `zlog` has a nice overall design but is too 'Unix-is-the-world' in its coding: in the end it was ease of cross-platform compilation of `glog` that won the day and I'm okay with layering on top of that one to get the zlog category and other channel features, once I really need them.

+### Visualization

+- **colormap-shaders** [📁](./colormap-shaders) [🌐](https://github.com/GerHobbelt/colormap-shaders) -- a collection of shaders to draw color maps.
+- **ColorSpace** [📁](./ColorSpace) [🌐](https://github.com/GerHobbelt/ColorSpace) -- library for converting between color spaces and comparing colors.
+- **color-util** [📁](./color-util) [🌐](https://github.com/GerHobbelt/color-util) -- a header-only C++11 library for handling colors, including color space converters between RGB, XYZ, Lab, etc. and color difference calculators such as CIEDE2000.
+- **graph-coloring** [📁](./graph-coloring) [🌐](https://github.com/GerHobbelt/graph-coloring) -- a C++ Graph Coloring Package.
+This project has two primary uses:

+  * As an executable for finding the chromatic number for an input graph (in edge list or edge matrix format)
+  * As a library for finding the particular coloring of an input graph (represented as a `map<string,vector<string>>` edge list)

+- **hsluv-c** [📁](./hsluv-c) [🌐](https://github.com/GerHobbelt/hsluv-c) -- HSLuv (revision 4) is a human-friendly alternative to HSL.
+HSLuv is very similar to CIELUV, a color space designed for perceptual uniformity based on human experiments.
+When accessed by polar coordinates, it becomes functionally similar to HSL with a single problem: its chroma component doesn't fit into a specific range.
+HSLuv extends CIELUV with a new saturation component that allows you to span all the available chroma as a neat percentage.
+- **matplotplusplus** [📁](./matplotplusplus) [🌐](https://github.com/GerHobbelt/matplotplusplus) -- **Matplot++** is a graphics library for data visualization that provides interactive plotting, means for exporting plots in high-quality formats for scientific publications, a compact syntax consistent with similar libraries, dozens of plot categories with specialized algorithms, multiple coding styles, and supports generic backends.
+- **OpenColorIO** [📁](./OpenColorIO) [🌐](https://github.com/GerHobbelt/OpenColorIO) -- OpenColorIO (OCIO) is a complete color management solution geared towards motion picture production with an emphasis on visual effects and computer animation.
+OCIO provides a straightforward and consistent user experience across all supporting applications while allowing for sophisticated back-end configuration options suitable for high-end production usage.
+OCIO is compatible with the Academy Color Encoding Specification (ACES) and is LUT-format agnostic, supporting many popular formats.
+- **pdiff** [📁](./pdiff) [🌐](https://github.com/GerHobbelt/pdiff) -- perceptualdiff (pdiff): a program that compares two images using a perceptually based image metric.
+- **tinycolormap** [📁](./tinycolormap) [🌐](https://github.com/GerHobbelt/tinycolormap) -- a header-only, single-file library for colormaps written in C++11.
+- **tmap** [📁](./tmap) [🌐](https://github.com/GerHobbelt/tmap) -- a very fast visualization library for large, high-dimensional data sets. tmap's graph layouts are based on the [OGDF](https://ogdf.uos.de/) library.